Skip to main content Skip to secondary navigation

 Additional WRITE 2 Courses

 These classes are non-PWR 2 seminars, taught by faculty, that fulfill WR 2 for Stanford University's Writing and Rhetoric General Education requirement.
 They are courses with a dual character: they are classes about a subject; they are also classes about writing and oral presentation.
 As they are not PWR 2 courses, they do not appear on the preference selection form.
-They often have enrollment constrictions: students must have already fulfilled the WR1 requirement, cannot have already fulfilled WR2, and may need to either apply (as is the case for IntroSems) or submit a form indicating their interest level.
+They often have enrollment constrictions: students must have already fulfilled the WR1 requirement, cannot have already fulfilled WR2, and may need to either apply (as is the case for IntroSems) or contact instructor for permission.

 Prerequisite for students: the completion of PWR 1 or other WR 1 course.

-Follow the links below for WRITE 2 courses for the 2023-2024 academic year.
+Follow the links below for WRITE 2 courses for the 2025-2026 academic year.
+(This list may not be complete.
+You can also search in Navigate.)

 Special note about WRITE 2 IntroSems: